java-brain/OCP-notes/README.md

-- Continue page 22 (+-74/723), heading "Adding Constructors, Fields, and Methods"
+- Continue page 24 (+-76/723), heading "Creating Nested Classes"
     - Completed this tutorial on enums: https://www.mkyong.com/java/java-enum-example/

 - the 'method signature' is the method name and the parameter list